Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 Then, yaku are handled.
 Each player adds up the total value of their captured yaku, and they recieve this value from each of the other players.
 For example, if player A has 40 points' worth of yaku, then they score 80 points in total- 40 from player B, and 40 from player C- while players B and C will each *lose* 40 points.

-In short, the total amount of points gained or lost by each player at the end of the round is given by the following:
+In short, the total amount of points gained or lost by each player at the end of the round will be given by the following:

 `Player's Score = (Player's Total Card Points - 88) + (Total Value of Player's Yaku x 2) - Total Value of All Opponent's Yaku`